 A lot is happening in Five Points, with construction on Brighton Boulevard, Larimer and Welton.
 As the latest booming part of Denver, it’s where many new restaurants, bars, art galleries, and music venues in Denver have been popping up in the last couple of years..
 Throughout much of the twentieth century it was also the center of Denver’s jazz scene and African-American community.
 Each year they honor this heritage at the Five Points Jazz Festival.

 The Larimer Lounge and the newly built Mission Ballroom are great area music venues in the area.
-And a local partnership including basketball great and Denver’s own Chauncey Billups is working to refurbish the historic Rossonian Hotel which fell into disrepair over the years but is an incredible part of Denver’s African-American and jazz history.
+And a local partnership including Denver’s own Chauncey Billups is working to refurbish the historic Rossonian Hotel.
+The hotel fell into disrepair over the years but is an incredible part of Denver’s African-American and jazz history.

 Median home sale price in Five Points, April 2020: $540,000